Rosa von Praunheim: Career

 In the early 1990s, von Praunheim developed the first queer TV format in Germany, but continued his film work at the same time.
-His film Life Is Like a Cucumber with Lotti Huber was shown at the Toronto International Film Festival (1991).
+His film Life Is Like a Cucumber with Lotti Huber was shown at Toronto International Film Festival (1991).
 He was honored with two FIPRESCI Awards for his films I Am My Own Woman (1992) and Neurosia (1995).

-Von Praunheim's film Transexual Menace (1996), named after the American transgender rights organization The Transexual Menace, was after City of Lost Souls again a very progressive film about transgender people and premiered at the Frameline Film Festival in San Francisco and was also shown at the Outfest in Los Angeles: "Von Praunheim's Transexual Menace dispenses with the usual cliches and brings us bang up to date with a profile of the new generation of politically-active transsexuals […]."
-(The Independent) The New York Times wrote: "[...]
-Transexual Menace is a cornerstone of documentary filmmaking about transgender people."
+Von Praunheim's film Transexual Menace (1996), named after the American transgender rights organization The Transexual Menace, was after City of Lost Souls again a very progressive film about transgender people and premiered at Frameline Film Festival in San Francisco and was also shown at Outfest in Los Angeles: "Von Praunheim's Transexual Menace dispenses with the usual cliches and brings us bang up to date with a profile of the new generation of politically active transsexuals [...]."
+(The Independent) The New York Times wrote: "Transexual Menace is a cornerstone of documentary filmmaking about transgender people."

-Von Praunheim's film The Einstein of Sex (1999) about Magnus Hirschfeld premiered at the Locarno Festival and was nominated for the Golden Leopard.
+Von Praunheim's The Einstein of Sex (1999) about Magnus Hirschfeld premiered at Locarno Festival and was nominated for the Golden Leopard.
 His film Can I be your Bratwurst, please?
 (1999) with Jeff Stryker and Vaginal Davis has been shown at over 250 film festivals around the world (a world record-breaking festival utilization).
-Moving Pictures Magazine chose the film as best title in Cannes.
+Moving Pictures Magazine chose the film as best title at Cannes Film Festival.
 In 2000, he was awarded the Robert-Geisendörfer-Preis for Wunderbares Wrodow, a documentary about the people in and around a German village and its castle.
-His film Cows knocked up by fog (2002) premiered at the Venice Film Festival.
+His film Cows knocked up by fog (2002) premiered at Venice Film Festival.